 The panel reviewed the complaint files, the Adjudicator's report as well as the Member's appeal.
-We will not address the merits of the matter as it is common cause that there was a breach of 4.11(a).
-We will focus our efforts on the issue of sanction and the severity thereof.

 The Code of Conduct mandates that an Adjudicator must do as follows when sanctioning a Member (our highlights):

 "24.33.
 On the basis of the evidence presented, the adjudicator will decide whether there has been a breach of the clauses of the Code identified in the complaint.
 Each case will be considered and decided on its own merits.
 When making adjudications and determining sanctions, previous precedent should be taken into account.
 Precedent set by appeals panels should carry more weight than that set by adjudicators.